mixmaxhq/custody/README.md

 Notifications, look for "terminal-notifier" in the list at left, and change its alert style from Banners to Alerts.
 We can't do this for you, unfortunately.

+## Automatic error recovery

+If you've added [probes](https://github.com/mixmaxhq/custody-probe) to any of your servers, custody can automatically recover certain errors reported by those probes.
+In particular, if a server reports an EADDRINUSE error (see https://github.com/mixmaxhq/custody/issues/3), custody will automatically fix the port conflict by killing the process listening to your desired port, then restarting your process.

 ## Contributing / Roadmap

 We welcome bug reports and feature suggestions.
 PRs are even better!